As The Yarn Bowl Turns.

 THE SIZE & SHAPE

 Our best selling Large Yarn Bowls are taller and narrower than competing yarn bowls.
 The tall sides are designed to loosely hug a ball of yarn to prevent it from popping out when the yarn is tugged quickly A standard 3.5 oz. skein of 4 ply worsted yarn rolled in a ball will fit with room to spare, with most of our large bowls easily accommodating an oversized 5 oz., 8 - 9” ball (about 75% of a “Super Saver” skein).

 SELECTION & VALUE

 Every yarn bowl is made to strict gallery grade standards.
-A varied selection is stocked in our Etsy Shop, priced from $70-99; an incredible value considering the hours spent to elevate each piece to “Collectible” status!
+Bob tries to stock a varied selection with segmented pine bowls (shown here), priced from $70-99; an incredible value considering the hours spent to elevate each piece to “Collectible” status!
 Each Large Yarn Bowl takes a minimum of fifteen hours of work.
 After shaping and turning the bowl on the lathe, the bowls are painstakingly hand finished with over ten individual rounds of sanding, buffing, coating and drying.
 Under optimum weather conditions this process alone takes up to five days.
 A final coat of museum wax is applied and buffed to resist fingerprints and stains.